foopod/blog-2.0/_posts/2017-02-07-self-taught.md

 description: Exploring the art of self learning
 ---

 So let's preface this with some facts, I make a bunch of things.
-My [Github report card](https://githubreportcard.reflect.io/) says that in 2016 I made 372 commits across 28 GitHub repos in 5 languages.
-People ask me why I do it, like "Jono you spend 40 hours a week coding already, why go home and keep coding?".
-It's because I love it, sure I could go home and watch TV, play video games or hang out with friends (by the way I do all of these things - just maybe less than other people).
+My [Github report card](https://githubreportcard.reflect.io/) says that last year I made 372 commits across 28 GitHub repos in 5 languages.
+People ask me why I do it, spend 40 hours at work then go home and do more.
+It's because I love it, sure I could go home and watch TV, play video games or hang out with friends, and I do all of these things, just maybe less than other people.

 ##### Where are you going with this Jono?